 Current superannuation, 401K and wealth management providers must move to mobile with fun, guided experiences because its the only way to grow and if they don’t the Betterments of the world will begin to eat their lunch.

-There are two great quotes to end on in a good article in Forbes for those that have got this far and are tasked with building next generation wealth management solutions:
+There are two great quotes in a good article in Forbes for those that are tasked with building next generation wealth management solutions:

 - Jason Gurandiano, head of financial technology investment banking at Deutsche Bank AG , “You have a shift from baby boomers to a tech-savvy generation that’s inheriting the wealth and doesn’t have an appetite to deal with a traditional broker at the golf club,” he said.
 But he added that his 20 years in the industry have taught him that “behavior also takes longer to disrupt than you originally think.”

 - Daniel R. Odio was CEO and co-founder of Socialize, Inc. The 39-year-old, who sold his social-media company two years ago, said he often uses Betterment’s iPhone app to add more money to his account.
 “It’s the gamification of investing.
 I love the feeling that I get when I use it,” he said.

 The global financial services market is undergoing an enormous change brought about by technology that is changing the expectations of customers in terms of how they want, expect and are being served.
 Lead by Google, Apple, Facebook and mobile video game companies like Zynga and Farmville, customers expect everything to be available from their smartphones and those services to be always on and be fun.

 A report commissioned by Saylent to assess consumer and small business banking preferences, highlighted some key opportunities for those with the foresight and courage to act: